 Better management/leadership can have a big impact on product development.
 Product development is a discipline that is best learned through practice.
 The more practice you get, the better your ability to manage and lead.
 Click here to learn how you can use outsourcing to leverage the management and leadership skills of those that are truly experts in their craft.

 Some activities are core and some are not.
 Maybe it is the ability to define products for your market niche.
 Maybe it is a specific technology or manufacturing processes.
 Maybe it is your ability to get the product to market.
 It is almost always better to focus on what you are already good at than it is to try to improve on what you’re not good at.
 Outsourcing to companies that have a core product development focus will allow you to focus on your core.

 Outsourcing product development can reduce costs.
 Continue to read the full article.

 Is the innovation key to your product strategy?
 Click here

 to learn more about how outsourcing can make you more innovative.

-Culture: Culture may be hard to define, but that does not mean it is not important.
-Some cultures are not capable of being supportive to outsourcing.
+Culture may be hard to define, but that does not mean it is not important.
+Some cultures are not capable of being supportive of outsourcing.
 Click here

 to learn which cultural traits are supportive of outsourcing and which can be disruptive.